CtrlK

 Specificity

-Lists multiple specific concrete actions and data sources: passive DNS, certificate transparency, WHOIS data, IP enrichment, and the goal of mapping/monitoring threat actor C2 networks.
+Lists multiple specific concrete actions and data sources: passive DNS, certificate transparency, WHOIS data, IP enrichment, mapping and monitoring threat actor C2 networks.
+These are concrete, well-defined capabilities.

 3 / 3